azirbel/dotfiles/README.md

-# dotfiles
+# Dotfiles

-Configuration for Utilities
+Configuration for vim, and more to come.

+To install: `./install.sh`.